norswap/autumn/doc/autumn/guide/side-effects.md

 The reason why we don't just store `UndoChange` instances is that the ability to replay changes is also valuable (see later).

-**TODO**: links
-**TODO**: replay changes

 ## Implementing Side-Effecting Parsers

-If you want to write a parser that has side-effects, you have to encapsulate any side-effecting action in a `Change` object: a function that performs the side effect and returns an `UndoChange` object, which is itself a function that undoes the side-effect.
+If you want to write a parser that has side effects, you have to encapsulate any side-effecting action in a `Change` object: a function that performs the side effect and returns an `UndoChange` object, which is itself a function that undoes the side-effect.